shubham-agarwal-27/hooks-deploy-to-azure/README.md

         resource_group: sampleresourcegroup
         resource: sampleresource
     ```
   - Once, the inputs have been supplied, go ahead with committing your changes to GitHub.
-Once, git push is run, you will be taken to an authentication URL, where you would be asked for your consent.
+Once git push is run, you will be prompted for Azure login, where you would be asked for your consent.
 Once authorized, your commits would be pushed and a GitHub Workflow would be triggered.
   - The Workflow run can be viewed in your browser by running the following command from the root of your repository:
     ```
       node open_workflow_run